AnneRuo/farmhub/README.md

 `git clone https://github.com/AnneRuo/farmhub.git`

-Install all the npm packages.
-Go into the project folder
+To install all the npm packages go into the project folder

 `cd farmhub`

-and type the following command to install all npm packages
+and type the following command to install packages

 `npm install`